 It is not easy to point out the exact cause of the phobia, particularly the fear of physical intimacy.

 Fear of physical intimacy may be caused by several different factors, it may have to do with childhood trauma or physical conditions that may trigger fear of intimacy.

 And in our medical science, there is no definitive fear of physical intimacy tests.
 So, it is better to find out what are the causes of fear of intimacy.

 Intimacy anxiety disorder is also called intimacy anxiety disorder.
 It’s an anxiety disorder that runs in families and tends to begin in childhood.

 Environmental factors also play a role in disorder creation.
 It affects both males and females equally.
 After all, you must respect your partner.

 The surprising thing is about 2.5 percent of the population have affected by the fear of intimacy.

 2. Childhood trauma.

 Childhood plays a pivotal role in the development and personality of everyone’s life.

-And when a person has experienced sexual abuse or witnessed sexual violence then the person becomes fearful of intimacy.
+And when a person has experienced physical abuse or witnessed violence then the person becomes fearful of intimacy.